Federal District (Brazil): Economy

+In addition to being the political center, the Federal District is also an important economic center, being the seventh federal unit with the highest gross domestic product (GDP) in Brazil (171.2 billion reais - 2012) and the highest GDP per capita in the country, 64,653 reais (2012).

 The service sector is the largest component of GDP at 92.5%, followed by the industrial sector at 7.1%.
 Agriculture represents 0.4% of GDP (2004).
 Federal District exports: soybean 77.1% and gold 16.4% (2002).
 The Federal District's share of the Brazilian economy is 3.7% as of 2005.

 Transport

 International Airport

 Brasília International Airport is the third largest in Brazil in terms of passenger movement.
 Because of its strategic location it is considered a civil aviation hub for the rest of the country.
 This makes for a large number of takeoffs and landings and it is not unusual for flights to have to wait in the holding pattern to land.
 Following the airport's master plan, Infraero built a second runway in 2005.
 In 2003, the fourth phase of the passenger terminal expansion was completed.
 It raised its capacity to 7.4 million passengers a year.
 The third floor of the main building, with 12 thousand square meters, has a panoramic deck, a food court, shops, four movie theaters with total capacity of 500 people, and space for exhibitions.
 There are a total of 136 shop spots at the Brasília Airport.